-Since 2013, MBL architectes has been working against a conception of architecture as a form a priori.
-The studio instead formulates projects emerging from a careful process of discovery.
+MBL architectes works against a conception of architecture as a form a priori.
+Instead, the studio formulates projects emerging from a careful process of discovery.
 Empirical research methods meet theoretical speculation, in order to define a specific framework for each project.

 Plan Libre is an architectural monthly journal produced by Maison de l'Architecture Occitanie-Pyrénnées since 2001.
 Originally conceived as a professional newsletter and a space for debate for architects, the journal has extended its editorial line beyond its regional borders.
 Plan Libre wants to be an editorial space for independent architecture.
 The journal is built around four types of contributions: an investigation, a critique, a project and a portfolio.
 These different formats allow practicing architects, teachers-researchers, artists and curators to gather around a different theme every month.